Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

 Antioxidants

 Antioxidants are known to reduce free radicals.
-What were free radicals again?
-These are unstable oxygen compounds that are missing an electron.
-To become complete again, they search for molecules from which they can steal an electron.
-If a free radical enters the body, it "steals" the electron it needs from a cell, leaving it incomplete.
+What exactly are free radicals?
+They are unstable oxygen molecules that are missing an electron.
+To become whole again, they search for molecules from which they can steal an electron.
+When a free radical enters the body, it "steals" the needed electron from a cell, leaving it incomplete.
 In science, this process is called "oxidation."
-Free radicals essentially trigger inflammatory reactions in the cells, while antioxidants neutralize or reduce these.
-Ultimately, our body is constantly in contact with and exposed to free radicals—this naturally places a constant strain on the organism.
-If free radicals get out of hand, this process is called oxidative stress.
-And, as already mentioned, this can cause or contribute to diseases.
+Free radicals essentially trigger inflammatory reactions in cells, while antioxidants neutralize or reduce these.
+Ultimately, our bodies are constantly in contact with and exposed to free radicals – this naturally means a constant strain on the organism.
+If free radicals become excessive, this process is called oxidative stress.
+And as already mentioned, this can cause or promote diseases.
 Humans can produce some antioxidants themselves, while others must be obtained through food.
-The latter include, among other things, secondary plant substances, trace elements such as zinc and selenium, and various vitamins!
+The latter include, among others, phytochemicals, trace elements such as zinc and selenium, and various vitamins!

 Here is a list of foods rich in antioxidants: